yongjiajun/ConnectFour-AI/README.md

 This next one may be useful for you to run games in quick succession to see how your agent performs against the random agent.

-`python -m connectfour.game --player-one Randomlayer --player-two StudentAgent --no-graphics --fast --auto-close`
+`python -m connectfour.game --player-one RandomPlayer --player-two StudentAgent --no-graphics --fast --auto-close`

 ### Options